 The Series A Preferred Units are a new issue of securities with no established trading market.
 We intend to apply to list the Series A Preferred Units on the NYSE under the symbol "NGLS PRA."
 If the application is approved, trading of the Series A Preferred Units on the NYSE is expected to begin within 30 days after the date of initial delivery of the Series A Preferred Units.
-The underwriters have advised us that they intend to make a market in the Series A Preferred Units before commencement of trading on the NYSE.
-They will have no obligation to make a market in the Series A Preferred Units, however, and may cease market-making activities, if commenced, at any time.
+The underwriters have advised us that they intend to make a market in the Series A Preferred Units, however, and may cease market-making activities, if commenced, at any time.
 Accordingly, an active trading market on the NYSE for the Series A Preferred Units may not develop or, even if one develops, may not last, in which case the liquidity and market price of the Series A Preferred Units could be adversely affected, the difference between bid and asked prices could be substantial and your ability to transfer Series A Preferred Units at the time and price desired will be limited.